stephenplusplus/me-but-you/posts/6-10-2013-building-apps-with-the-yeoman-workflow.md

 `Gruntfile.js` has all of the build, server, and test tasks defined.

 At this point, `yo` has done his job.
 He's given you everything you need to launch a production-ready web application.
-Let's now shift our focus to what Grunt tasks he's pre-configured us with.
+Let's now shift our focus to what Grunt tasks he's pre-configured for us.

 ### `grunt build`